 As if there wasn’t enough pressure on your wife to buy you the perfect Father’s Day gift, she also has to also worry about helping the kids pick out something nice for you, too.
 It’s not easy.
 You can see why so many dads get a new tie every June.

 We don’t want you to get another tie ⏤ even if you really do trust your toddler’s taste in neckwear.
-No, we’d prefer you receive something a little more fun, like matching father-son swim trunks, or socks that are impervious to LEGOs, or a hilarious book of dad jokes designed to keep the whole family groaning.
-And that’s why we compiled a Father’s Day gift guide comprised of gifts from your kids (and your spouse).
-It’s all stuff we think you’d love to get, and they’ll love to give.
+No, we’d prefer you receive something a little more sentimental, like matching father-son swim trunks, or socks that are impervious to LEGOs, or a hilarious book of dad jokes designed to keep the whole family groaning.
+And that’s why we compiled a guide to sentimental Father’s Day gifts.
+It’s all gear we think you’d love to get from your spouse and kids — and gear they’ll love to give.
 Now, forward this along before it’s too late.

 Casetify Kids Smartphone Case